 If you want to use TWAIN protocols with VB then contact me.
 If you need a Clarion programmer then contact me.
+If you want to do things with HPCL5 then contact me.

 Finally, please register.
 Let me know if the thing is useful or otherwise and then the next version might incorporate your suggestions.